asynts/pico-os/Notes/Issues/0002_stage-not-loaded-into-ram.md

 -   I suspect, that `openocd` will simply put us at whatever is registered as entry address.
     We do not go through the boot loader.

+-   I think I understand what is going on.
+    There are generally two contexts in which our executable is inspected:

+    -   When the application runs, the debugger would like to know where the symbols are.

+    -   When the application is loaded, the loader needs to know which segments need to be loaded where.

+    However, in this situation there is a third context:

+    -   When `openocd` loads the executable into memory.
+        This is different from the normal loader.

+    Therefore, we do the following:

+    -   Our boot loader is programmed to deal with a handful hardcoded sections which are found by looking at the `__*_start__` and `__*_end__` symbols.

+    -   The physical address is the address at which we store it in the executable.
+        This is where `openocd` should load our stuff, but it seems that this is broken?

+    -   The virtual address is what the debugger sees.

+    I don't know exactly, but it appears that something is going wrong here.

 ### Conclusions